ENVIRONMENTAL POLICY & AIMS

 - 63% of our waste was recycled in 2020 and our aim is for 70% recycled waste in 2021

-- All packaging is plastic-free in our shops and cafes, with compostable cups in the cafés
+- All packaging is plastic-free in our shops and cafes, with with reusable keep-cups in the cafés

 - Supporting local makers and artists in our shops